Code-Institute-Submissions/ms4-5/README.md

 - Some of the photos of products are taken from Etsy.com just as placeholders until shop owner creates and photographs enough of their own producs.

 - Home page background photo was take from [pexels.com](https://www.pexels.com).

+## Credits

+- Chris for exelent lesson in CI course.
+His code is backbone of project.